 We had the idea to develop a prototype of a software system for solving this problem.
 We pursued this project as a student project (at TU München).
 Our main idea for attacking this problem was that tearing papers apart by hand leads to quite unique edges and that an efficient characterization of these edges can subsequently be used to speed up the reconstruction process significantly.
 We presented our prototype solution to the public on May 20, 2003.
 This created a lot of echo in the German press - and eventually resulted in an automized reconstruction process for the original data.

 For every engineer it goes without saying: in order to build a reliable system we need components that consistently behave precisely as they should.
-But then: why can our brain do so many amazing things?
-Neuroscientists know very well that neurons, the building blocks of brains, come with huge variances in their properties and that these properties also vary over time.
+Neuroscientists, however, know very well that neurons, the building blocks of brains, come with huge variances in their properties and that these properties also vary over time.
 Synapses, the connections between neurons, are known to be highly unreliable in forwarding signals: some 40%-80% percent of the time they simply ignore the incoming signal instead of forwarding it.
 Is this a 'bug' or a 'feature'?
 We do not know.
-Yet.
 As we, the research community, do not really have a good clue of how our brain 'computes'.